Willco9960/Kicad-Projects/Week1_Kicad/README.md

 ## Files

-- `BOM.xlsx` – Bill of Materials with component details
+- `Recreated.HTML` – Bill of Materials with component details
-- `3D_Render.png` – 3D model/render of the project
+- `FianlProjectRecreated.step` – 3D model/render of the project
-- `Schematic.pdf` – Full schematic of the logic circuit
+- `Final_Recreated.pdf` – Full schematic of the logic circuit

 ## Project Description

-[Brief description of your project and its functionality.]
+Designed to keep track of cars enteing and leaving parking garage

 ## How to Use
-# download and open files locally
+download and open files locally

 ---